lizy14/wft-assignments/wall/readme.md

 ### responsive layout
 Taking advantage of CSS calc() function and relative length units, the content can always fill the window, and the page won't be broken when you resize the window.

-Still, it's worth mentioning that this page looks no good when resolution is lower than 1024x768.
+Still, I have to admit that this page looks no good when resolution is lower than 1024x768.
 And don't zoom.

 ### use of third-party libraries